List of video game genres: Photography game

 A photography game tasks players with taking photos using the in-game camera system, typically awarding more points for better composed images.
-Photography mechanics are often implemented as sidequests in games in other genres, but there are also games where photography is the main gameplay mode.
+Photography mechanics are often implemented as sidequests in games in other genres, but there are some games where photography is the main gameplay mode.
 These include Pokémon Snap, Afrika and the Fatal Frame series.

 Social deduction game

 A social deduction game is a game in which players attempt to uncover each other's hidden role or team allegiance.
 During gameplay, players can use logic and deductive reasoning to try to deduce one another's roles, while other players can bluff to keep players from suspecting them.
-A notable example of the social deduction video game is Among Us, which received a massive influx of popularity in 2020 due to many well-known Twitch streamers and YouTubers playing it.
+A notable example of a social deduction video game is Among Us, which received a massive influx of popularity in 2020 due to many well-known Twitch streamers and YouTubers playing it.

 Trivia game

 Trivia games are growing in popularity, especially on mobile phones where people may only have a few minutes to play the game.
 In trivia games, the object is to answer questions with the goal of obtaining points.
-They may be based on real-life trivia game shows such as Are You Smarter than a 5th Grader? or Family Feud.
+Some are based on real-life trivia game shows such as Are You Smarter than a 5th Grader? or Family Feud.